James Nieh, Principal Investigator

 Spencer has been

 a Master's student in the Nieh Lab since 2011.
-His work focuses on how honey bees and native bee pollinators respond to insect and spider predators.
+He studied how honey bees and native bee pollinators respond to insect and spider predators.

 Allison Bray, Master's